-519 Dişişleri Bakanlığı 1984 Tarihçesi [1984 Bulletin of Ministry of Foreign Affairs], February 1985.
-Republic of Turkey Ministry of Foreign Affairs Executive Secretariat. p.
-25. [in Turkish]
+3 Dişişleri Bakanlığı 1984 Tarihçesi // Republic of Turkey Ministry of Foreign Affairs Executive Secretariat.
+February 1985.
+P. 25.

-520 Dişişleri Bakanlığı Belleteni [Bulletin of Republic of Turkey Ministry of Foreign Affairs], October 1985.
-Republic of Turkey Ministry of Foreign Affairs. p.
-120. [in Turkish]
+4 Dişişleri Bakanlığı Belleteni October 1985 // Republic of Turkey Ministry of Foreign Affairs.
+P. 120.

-Development of Economic, Commercial, Scientific and Technical Cooperation", "Agreement on the Exchange of Goods" covering the period of 1986-1990, and "Cultural and Scientific Exchange Program".521 Besides the meetings between the delegations during the visit, Tikhanov was welcomed by President Kenan Evren and also Özal gave a dinner in honour of his guest.
-During conversations at dinner, the issues were assessed more in detail (for instance, Özal touched on almost all foreign policy priorities of Turkey), yet it was observed that the line at the reception at the airport was preserved considerably.522 During the conversations here, Özal expressed that the agreement between the USSR and the USA in the field of arms control and disarmament would lead to positive changes in the relations between the East and the West, contribute to the increase of trust in Europe, and that Turkey gave importance to the development of Turkish-Soviet relations in an environment of peace, trust and cooperation.
-Tikhonov reemphasized that the cooperation between the Soviet Union and the Republic of Turkey were based on the oldest traditions and the foundations of this cooperation were laid "in the period when the Turkish people fought an anti-imperialist war for the sake of their national independence and the Russian labourers were fighting to consolidate the world's first young socialist state, which was born as a result of the revolution."
-Tikhonov also added that the Friendship and Brotherhood Treaty signed in 1921 "entered the history of the two states as an unforgettable event" and that the Soviet Union always tried to develop its relations with Turkey following the traditions that "Vladimir Lenin and Kemal Atatürk founded."523
+During the visit, the parties signed the 10-year "Long Term Program for the Development of Economic, Commercial, Scientific and Technical Cooperation", "Agreement on the Exchange of Goods" covering the period of 1986-1990, and "Cultural and Scientific Exchange Program"1.
+Besides the meetings between the delegations during the visit, Tikhonov was welcomed by President Kenan Evren and also Özal gave a dinner in honour of his guest.
+During conversations at dinner, the issues were assessed more in detail (for instance, Özal touched on almost all foreign policy priorities of Turkey), yet it was observed that the line at the reception at the airport was preserved considerably2.
+During the conversations here, Özal expressed that the agreement between the USSR and the USA in the field of arms control and disarmament would lead to positive changes in the relations between the East and the West, contribute to the increase of trust in Europe, and that Turkey gave importance to the development of Turkish - Soviet relations in an environment of peace, trust and cooperation.
+Tikhonov reemphasized that the cooperation between the Soviet Union and the Republic of Turkey were based on the oldest traditions and the foundations of this cooperation were laid "in the period when the Turkish people fought an anti-imperialist war for the sake of their national independence and the Russian labourers were fighting to consolidate the world's first young socialist state, which was born as a result of the revolution".
+Tikhonov also added that the Friendship and Brotherhood Treaty signed in 1921 "entered the history of the two states as an unforgettable event" and that the Soviet Union always tried to develop its relations with Turkey following the traditions that "Vladimir Lenin and Kemal Atatürk founded"3.